- How do I start?

 If you are not married and you need child support, file a Complaint to Establish Paternity or a Complaint for Support, Custody, Parenting Time .

 - the other parent has not signed a Voluntary Acknowledgement of Paternity form.
 The form says that the other parent agrees that they are the biological father of your child, and

 - a court has not made a judgment saying who the father is.

-File a Complaint for Support, Custody, Visitation if:
+File a Complaint for Support, Custody, Parenting Time if:

 - the other parent has signed a Voluntary Acknowledgement of Paternity form, or